frou/yt2pod/README.md

 The `yt2pod` binary should now be built and located in `$GOPATH/bin`

-The binary has a runtime depenency on the [youtube-dl command][ytdl] (available in all good package managers).
+The binary has a runtime dependency on the [youtube-dl command][ytdl] (available in all good package managers).

 ---